 Blackwoods Campground in Acadia

 Blackwoods Campground provides a forested year round Acadia National Park setting on Mount Desert Island.
-There are approximately 306 camping sites.
+There are approximately 306 camping sites within walking distance to the Park Loop Road and the ocean.
 Showers are nearby but there are no hookups or utilities provided in the campground.
 Cadillac Mountain is directly north and the ocean is a short walk to the south.
 Camping requires appropriate registration and payment of both entrance and recreational use fees (camping).
 Campsites are limited to two tents, six individuals, and one vehicle.

 RV Size Limits: Recreational vehicles in Blackwoods and Seawall Campgrounds may not exceed 35' (10.7 m) in length and 11' 8" (3.5 m) in height.
 Extension pull-outs must fit within the site pads provided.